13 Tips for First-Time Renters

 • How long do you plan to stay in the apartment?

-If you decide that having a roommate is a good choice, consider drafting a roommate agreement to clarify expectations and ensure you are on the same page.
+If you decide that having a roommate is a good choice, consider conducting thorough background checks and drafting a roommate agreement to clarify expectations and ensure you are on the same page.

 7. Watch out for rental scams